hamadaio/pnas-simulations/PNAS__Python/README.md

-Numeric simulations in main `Figure 4`
+Numeric simulations of `Figure 4`.